cresplanex/bloader/README.md

 2. Make your changes in a new branch.
 3. Submit a pull request with a detailed description.

-For more details, see [CONTRIBUTION.md](./docs/contributing/index.md).
+For more details, see [contribution file](./docs/contributing/index.md).

 ---